anonymoussc/anonymoussc.github.io/_posts/2015-08-24-creating-large-amount-of-sample-data-using-faker.markdown

 Faker package is included by default in _require-dev_ composer.json as of laravel 5.1.

-Create the class table seeder (format _modelNameTableSeeder.php_) in _/database/seeds/_ directory, put the example code bellow in the _run()_ method of the class.
+Create the class table seeder (file name format _modelNameTableSeeder.php_) in _/database/seeds/_ directory, put the example code bellow in the _run()_ method of the class.

+{% highlight php %}
     $faker = \Faker\Factory::create();

     Todolist::truncate();

     foreach (range(1, 50) as $index) {
         Todolist::create([
             'name'        => $faker->sentence(2),
             'description' => $faker->sentence(4),
         ]);
     }
+{% endhighlight %}

 This will truncate (remove) the table record then it will loop (_foreach_) to create 50 new record for _name_ field it will contain a sentence with 2 words and _descripton_ field with a sentence of 4 words.

 Faker can be useful for many task related to sample data, [Faker documentation](https://github.com/fzaninotto/Faker).